quickfeed/quickfeed/doc/dev.md

 - Push events from the `username-labs` repositories may trigger text execution.
 - The webhook will POST events to `$DOMAIN/hook/`, where `$DOMAIN` is the domain name of the server, as defined in your `.env` file.

-### User roles/access levels for organization / team / repository
+### User roles/access levels for organization / repository

 - GitHub API name for organization owner is `admin`
 - Repository access levels for any organization member in GitHub API calls are: `read`/`write`/`admin`/`none`